AlfredDiscordBot/Alfred-API/README.md

 # Alfred API
-Contains the cv and suicide detection crap used in alfred
+Contains the cv and suicide detection used in alfred